nguyenphuminh/reval/README.md

 * Frameworks/libraries must be light-weight, with no BS dependencies - Reval weighs only 0.5KB minified + gzipped with no dependencies.
 * Small-scale apps should be fast, easy to build and maintain - Reval is fast for small-scale apps, easy to learn and use (you can learn Reval in 10 minutes).
 * Easy to setup and install - No runtime environment is required to run Reval apps, it is 100% optional.
-* Easy to switch to another libraries - It is easy to port a Reval codebase to a React-or-any-React-like-framework codebase.
+* Easy to switch to other libraries - It is easy to port a Reval codebase to a React-or-any-React-like-framework codebase.

 ## [How to use?](tutorial.md)